fabiokung/jetty-rails/README.txt

 * Uses {JRuby Rack}[http://wiki.jruby.org/wiki/JRuby_Rack].
 * Loads all jars inside your application lib/ dir, by default.
+* Loads all classes inside your application classes/ dir, by default.
 * Supports rails and merb applications out of the box.

 == KNOWN ISSUES